 Sexual satisfaction isn't about how big is your equipment.
 People have this tendency to assume that bigger is always better.
 There was a newspaper article last year that pointed out that bigger firetrucks aren't better in a city that already has narrow streets.
 Not too long ago we learned that bigger cars aren't necessarily better when gas prices double.
 Bigger schools don't necessarily mean a better education -- typically it means a worse one.
 People come in all sorts of sizes and yet men and women are able to marry and have great sex without any needing to check penis and vagina sizes.
 How is that?

 A woman's vagina is much like a man's penis.
 It has a typical flaccid state and a sexually aroused state.
 In its normal state, it is about 3 to 4 inches long and about a half to one inch in circumference.
-So if you think just a moment you will realize that is smaller than most men's penises, which typically range from 4 to 8 inches long (the average being just over six inches) and a circumference of 4 to 6 inches (the average being five inches).
+So if you think just a moment you will realize that is smaller than most men's penises, which typically range from 3 to 8 inches long (the average being just over five inches) and a circumference of 4 to 6 inches (the average being 4.6 inches).
 It is only the outer third of a woman's vagina that has the majority of nerve endings that bring sexual pleasure, in other words it is only the first inch or so that matters to woman.
 On top of this, women find a penis bumping up against their cervix at the far end of their vagina to be painful.
 In other words, even a man with a penis far smaller than average is fully capable of giving a woman sexual pleasure.
 It is far more important how you engage in sex to give sexual satisfaction to your wife.

 You might wonder how a guy's penis ever fits if a woman's vagina is so much smaller than a man's penis.
 It is simple really; the vagina contains a lot of folds which allows it to stretch to accommodate any penis size.
 It does mean that sex is uncomfortable the first few times for a woman as her body stretches to fit her husband's penis.
 The bigger the penis, the more stretching and discomfort she is going to experience at first.
 After a while, however, the wife's body begins to anticipate the size needed during sexual arousal and her vagina stretches and lengthens internally, matching the size of her husband's penis.